 7. Recommended scale for coffee brewing

-And last but not least, I recommend using a scale to brew your coffee at home.
+Last but not least, I recommend using a scale to brew coffee at home.
 The scale will help you determine the amount of water and coffee to add to your coffee brewer.

 Never will you have to guess the number of coffee beans you’re going to need to brew that amazing cup of coffee.